 You can create ultra low latency streams through the Wowza Streaming Cloud REST API with a subscription to a Wowza Streaming Cloud with Ultra Low Latency plan.

 The same API key and API access key that you use for the Wowza Streaming Cloud REST API provide access to ultra low latency resources and endpoints.
-See Locating and using API and access keys to learn more.
+See Locate an API key and generate an access key to learn more.

 For detailed information on the REST API structure, endpoints, and query requirements for ultra low latency streaming, see the Wowza Streaming Cloud REST API reference documentation.
 For basic information, see About the Wowza Streaming Cloud REST API.